blowekamp/itkExternalTemplate/README.rst

 =========== =========== ===========

 This is a module for the `Insight Toolkit (ITK) <http://itk.org>`_ for segmentation and registration.
-It is designed to work with the ITKv4 modular system.
+It is designed to work with the ITK modular system.

 This module is a template to be used as a starting point for a new ITK module.